 - An IPv6 Not Needed Here!?! article briefly describing the actions that should be taken by organizations that have decided not to deploy IPv6.

-- An IPv6 and IoT Policy, Guidance, and Best Practices article providing a list of policy, guidance and best practices documents issued by organizations both inside and outside the United States.
+- A Non-United States IPv6 and IoT Policy, Guidance, and Best Practices article providing a list of policy, guidance and best practices documents issued by organizations outside the United States.

 - An Overview of Lessons Learned Deploying IPv6 article providing high-level summaries and discussions from multiple points of view of lessons learned deploying IPv6 by various United States (US) Department of Defense and other US Federal government departments and agencies, private organizations, and academia (both in the US and around the world), as well as for the home and Small Office/Home Office (SOHO) user.